ben7265/woholax/README.md

 **To enquire about or to procure licenses, or to have someone develop Wohola X solutions for you you can contact one of the Wohola X solution providers.
 We have a number of solution providers who can help you with your solutions.**

 Wohola X is a UK product and usage would be governed by laws of England and Wales.
-License information would be uploaded here at the time of the public release.
+License information would be uploaded here at the time of public release.

 Wohola X Solution Providers
 ---------------------------

 **India**

-Sahyog Consulting<br>
+_Sahyog Consulting_<br>
 Website: www.sahyogconsulting.com<br>
 Email: info@sahyogconsulting.com<br>
 Contact: Vineet Srivastava<br>
 Phone: +91 9716953125<br>
 Email: vineet@sahyogconsulting.com<br>

+_Grads IT Solutions Pvt Limited_<br>
+Contact: Pankaj Chahal<br>
+Phone: +91 9891605876<br>
+Email: pankaj.chahal@GradsIT.com<br>

 _More coming soon..._